 Task 30.1 requires that OPD convene an EFRB within 45 days of the completion of the use of force (UOF) report by IAD (compliance standard: 95%).
-The EFRB reviewed one incident involving an in-custody death during this reporting period.
-We observed the EFRB.
+The EFRB did not review any use of force incidents during this reporting period.